CuriousTama/Unity-GenericStateMachine/README.md

 The idea of this project pop out after watching some codes and observed people and also myself, alwase create a new state machine script for every behaviour (principaly when caching states).

-This project was create by myself after 9 months of practice in c# and unity.
+This project was create by myself after 9 months of practice in C# and unity.

+### Goal :
+- Make a state machine generic enough to not have to create multiple scripts for each state machine.

+### Problem encounters and how I have resolved them :
+- Make the user set a sort of "Type" in the inspector : Use MonoScript.
+- MonoScript are not usable outside the editor :  Get the type from string and use reflection.

+### What I've learned :
+- Reflection in C#.
+- Editor scripting in unity.
+- Make a decent documentation.

 ## License